womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/2-intro-to-solidity.md

 title: Intro to Solidity
 description: Learn Solidity hands-on by writing, deploying, and testing your own simple smart contract in Remix.
 optional: false
+tweet: "Write a simple smart contract in Solidity on @EthereumRemix with #30DaysofWeb3 @womenbuildweb3 🔗"
 ---

 ## Writing a Smart Contract